femincan/orientation-control/README.md

 ## Features

 - Switch between landscape and portrait screen orientations using browser APIs.
-- Toggle fullscreen mode for the app.
-(This is required to change the screen orientation)
+- Toggle fullscreen mode for the app (This is required to change the screen orientation).
 - Display the current orientation in real time.
 - Built using Svelte, TypeScript, and Vite.